Skoll Foundation

-The Skoll Foundation is a private foundation based in Palo Alto, California.
+The Skoll Foundation is an American private foundation based in Palo Alto, California.
 The foundation makes grants and investments intended to reduce global poverty.
-Jeffrey Skoll created the foundation in 1999.

-The total assets of the foundation (including its affiliated funds) are $1.127 billion as of the end of 2018.
-The combined entities made grants totaling about $71 million in 2018 (and disbursements of $56M), based on unaudited numbers reported by the foundation.
-According to the most recent audited financial statements, the non-grant expenses for the foundation totaled around $17M in 2018.
+It was founded by Jeffrey Skoll in 1999.
+The total assets of the foundation (including its affiliated funds) amount to $1.127 billion as of 2018.
+The combined entities made grants totaling about $71 million in 2018 (and disbursements of $56 million), based on unaudited numbers reported by the foundation.
+According to the most recent audited financial statements, the non-grant expenses for the foundation totaled around $17 million in 2018.

 History

 Skoll set up the foundation in 1999 to fund social entrepreneurship through awards, grants and educational programs at Oxford and Harvard Universities.
+Skoll, the first president of eBay, created the Skoll Foundation after setting up the eBay Foundation.